choukha/iot-raspberrypi/README.md

 # iot-raspberrypi
-Internet of Things and Raspberrypi
+Internet of Things and Raspberry Pi